![]() |

 |

-WeMoRi | The WeMoRi (Wednesday Morning Ride) - 5:45 am Wednesday This group starts near Robert's grocery on Robert E. Lee Blvd. near Pontchartrain Blvd. on, obviously, Wednesday mornings at 5:45 am for a route that includes a lap of Lakeshore Drive, a loop around City Park via Robert E. Lee, Wisner, City Park Avenue, and Marconi Blvd., and a partial lap of Lakeshore Drive over the Bayou St. John bridge, around the fountain, and back over the bridge, ending at Shelter #1 on Lakeshore Drive.
-The ride includes a few sprint points and can get quite fast. for most of the year, this ride is largely in the dark, so bring your lights. |
+WeMoRi | The WeMoRi (Wednesday Morning Ride) - 5:45 am Wednesday This group starts near Robert's grocery on Toussant Blvd. near Pontchartrain Blvd. on, obviously, Wednesday mornings at 5:45 am for a route that includes a lap of Lakeshore Drive, a loop around City Park via Toussant, Wisner, City Park Avenue, and Marconi Blvd., and a partial lap of Lakeshore Drive over the Bayou St. John bridge, around the Elysian Fields traffic circle, and back over the bridge, ending at the intersection with Marconi on Lakeshore Drive.
+The ride includes a few sprint points and can get quite fast.
+For most of the year, this ride is largely in the dark, so bring your lights. |

 Lakeshore Drive |